 Standing on the scale or simply looking in a mirror is not the best way to judge body fat, nor is either method a reliable way to rate the effectiveness of lifestyle changes if you are trying to lose weight.
 By regularly monitoring body fat using either the skinfold or BIA method, you can have a better picture of your true body composition.

 Functional Movement Screen

 The FMS is a ranking and grading system that documents movement patterns that are instrumental to normal function.
 By screening these patterns, the FMS readily identifies functional limitations and asymmetries.
 These are issues that can reduce the effects of functional training and physical conditioning and distort body awareness.
 The FMS generates the Functional Movement Screen Score, which is used to target problems and track progress.
 This scoring system is directly linked to the most beneficial corrective exercises to restore mechanically sound movement patterns.

-FMS is included for free if you buy a personal training package and will be conducted during your goal session.
+FMS is included for free if you buy a personal training package or can be conducted during a Fitness Assessment.